BytePhoenixCoding/SeratoToRekordboxConverter/README.md

 - Fixed hot cue names not being correctly processed
 - Fixed issue where hot cue slot 1 was never filled
 - Fixed issue where key was not properly displayed
-- Fixed issues with beatgrids on m4a (using fixed offset value)
+- Fixed issues with beatgrids in `.m4a` files (using fixed offset value)

 ### v1.0: